The Figurative

 The exhibition of figurative art, from important representatives of Slovenian existentialist art of the post-war period to contemporary figurative approaches, does not present a historical cross-section of this type of art in Slovenia, but uses selected examples to draw attention to different artistic approaches – from the "dark modernism" and its derivatives to reflections of brighter, wittier and more optimistic processes and practices, as well as engaged personal perspectives and critical reflections on the world and the environment today.

-Alenka Gregorič, Mateja Podlesnik, curators
+Curated by Alenka Gregorič, Mateja Podlesnik

 Opening hours